Statistical activity code: 40412

-Data on sports clubs, sports participants, coaches and instructors as well as financial data as at 31 December are received from the Estonian Sports Register.
-The register includes all organizations, but does not impute the data of those organizations that have not provide data.
+Data on sports clubs, sports participants, employees as well as financial data as at 31 December are received from the Estonian Sports Register.
+The register does not impute the data of those organizations that have not provide data.

 DATA FROM OTHER STATISTICAL ACTIVITIES

 Sports organisations submit data to the Estonian Sports Register.

 Statistics Estonia receives the data from the Estonian Sports Register by e-mail.

 The data are compared with the data of previous periods.
 All columns are checked to make sure that they have been completed as required.